Combining Reconstruction and Contrastive Methods for Multimodal Representations in RL: Combining Contrastive Approaches and Reconstruction for State Space Represntations

-We instantiate the generative SSM and the variational distribution using a \emph{Recurrent State Space Model (RSSM)}~\cite{hafner2019learning}, which splits the latent state $\cvec{z}_t$ into a stochastic and a deterministic part.
-Following~\cite{hafner2019learning, hafner2019dream}, we assume the stochastic part of the \emph{RSSM}'s latent state to be Gaussian, since the more recently introduced parametrization as a categorical distribution~ \cite{hafner2020mastering} has not been proven beneficial for the continuous control tasks considered in this work.
+We instantiate the generative SSM and the variational distribution using a \emph{Recurrent State Space Model (RSSM)}~\citep{hafner2019learning}, which splits the latent state $\cvec{z}_t$ into a stochastic and a deterministic part.
+Following~\cite{hafner2019learning, hafner2019dream}, we assume the stochastic part of the \emph{RSSM}'s latent state to be Gaussian.
 While the original \emph{RSSM} only has a single observation model $p(\cvec{o}_t | \cvec{z}_t)$, we extend it to $K$ models, one for each observation modality.
-The variational distribution takes the deterministic part of the state together with the $K$ observations $\cvec{o}_t = \lbrace \cvec{o}_t^{(k)} \rbrace_{k=1:K}$ and factorizes as $q(\cvec{z}_{1:t} | \cvec{o}_{1:t}, \cvec{a}_{1:t-1}) = \prod_{t=1}^t q(\cvec{z}_t | \cvec{z}_{t-1}, \cvec{a}_{t-1}, \cvec{o}_t).$ Compared to the original \emph{RSSM}, we again have to account for multiple observations instead of one.
-Thus, we first encode each observation individually using a set of $K$ encoders, concatenate their outputs and provide the result to the \emph{RSSM}.
-Finally, we also learn a reward model $p(r_t | \cvec{z}_t)$ to predict the achieved reward from the representation.
-While predicting the reward from the latent state is conceptually only necessary for model-based RL, there is sufficient evidence in the literature that it is beneficial to also include it when learning representations for model-free RL~\cite{srivastava2021core, tomar2023whatmatter}.
+The variational distribution takes the deterministic part of the state together with the $K$ observations $\cvec{o}_t = \lbrace \cvec{o}_t^{(k)} \rbrace_{k=1:K}$ and factorizes as $q(\cvec{z}_{1:t} | \cvec{o}_{1:t}, \cvec{a}_{1:t-1}) = \prod_{t=1}^T q(\cvec{z}_t | \cvec{z}_{t-1}, \cvec{a}_{t-1}, \cvec{o}_t).$ To account for multiple observations instead of one, we first encode each observation individually using a set of $K$ encoders, concatenate their outputs, and provide the result to the \emph{RSSM}.
+Finally, we also learn a reward model $p(r_t | \cvec{z}_t)$ to predict the reward from the representation.
+Following the findings of \citet{srivastava2021core} and \citet{tomar2023whatmatter} we also include reward prediction to learn the representations for model-free agents.